 - 5,642% increase in non-brand, category page traffic

 And, when reviewing all the new long-term keywords Simms was ranking for after the site launch, the cause-and-effect was clear — it was because of our newly added, detailed category pages.

-Today, almost 10 months after we completed the migration, Simms’ organic traffic continues to grow.
-The brand is currently reporting a 126% increase in organic traffic YOY and is exploring an expanded SEO engagement in 2023 to grow that presence (and its online sales) even more.
+Almost 10 months after we completed the migration, Simms’ organic traffic continued to grow.
+The brand reported a 126% increase in organic traffic YOY and is exploring an expanded SEO engagement to grow that presence (and its online sales) even more.

 Moral of the story?

 SEO site migration services are about so much more than fixing redirects.
 An experienced SEO team is essential for understanding your current search engine optimization strategy, its failings, and where you can improve with your new eCommerce platform of choice.